SaoriTakabe/ridibooks_new_litenovel_crawling/README.txt

 3. Access EC2 using GUI

-4. Install Selenium in Ubuntu (sudo pip install selenium)
+4. Install Selenium in Ubuntu ( sudo apt-get install python3-pip and then sudo pip install selenium)

 5. Install Chrome in Ubuntu